jackdoe/rochefort/README.md

 and then you simply delete the directories you dont need

 ## CLOSE
-method get closes storagePrefix so it can be deleted
+Closes storagePrefix so it can be deleted

 ```
 $ curl http://localhost:8000/close?storagePrefix=events_from_20171112